8 Gaussian Processes

 We can see that our uncertainty is much narrower—the posterior distribution is considerably tighter.
 This is because we used the observed data to estimate the hyperparameters.
 We can also see that the posterior mean is closer to the true function \(y = \sin(x)\).
 Although our initial guess of \(\sigma^2 = 1\) and \(2l^2 = 1\) was not too far off, the model fits the data much better when we use the estimated hyperparameters.

-The function optim we used above uses a derivative-based optimization algorithm and when derivative is not provided by the user, it uses a numerical approximation.
-Although we can use numerical methods to calculate the derivative of the log-likelihood function, it is faster and more accurate to use analytical derivatives, when possible.
-In the case of the GP’s log-likelihood, the derivative can be analytically calculated.
-To do it, we need a couple of facts from matrix calculus.
-If elements of matrix \(K\) are functions of some parameter \(\theta\), then \[ \frac{\partial Y^T K^{-1} Y}{\partial \theta} = Y^T \frac{\partial K^{-1}}{\partial \theta} Y. \] The derivative of the inverse matrix \[ \frac{\partial K^{-1}}{\partial \theta} = -K^{-1} \frac{\partial K}{\partial \theta} K^{-1}. \] and the log of the determinant of a matrix \[ \frac{\partial \log |K|}{\partial \theta} = \mathrm{tr} \left ( K^{-1} \frac{\partial K}{\partial \theta} \right ), \] we can calculate the derivative of the log-likelihood function with respect to \(\theta\) \[ \frac{\partial \log p(Y \mid X,\theta)}{\partial \theta} = -\frac{1}{2}\frac{\partial \log |K|}{\partial \theta} + \frac{1}{2} Y^T \frac{\partial K^{-1}}{\partial \theta} Y. \] Putting it all together, we get \[ \frac{\partial \log p(Y \mid X,\theta)}{\partial \theta} = -\frac{1}{2} \mathrm{tr} \left ( K^{-1} \frac{\partial K}{\partial \theta} \right ) + \frac{1}{2} Y^T K^{-1} \frac{\partial K}{\partial \theta} K^{-1} Y. \] In the case of squared exponential kernel, the elements of the covariance matrix \(K\) are given by \[ K_{ij} = k(x_i, x_j) = \sigma^2 \exp \left ( -\frac{1}{2} \frac{(x_i - x_j)^2}{l^2} \right ). \] The derivative of the covariance matrix with respect to \(\sigma\) is given by \[ \frac{\partial K_{ij}}{\partial \sigma} = 2\sigma \exp \left ( -\frac{1}{2} \frac{(x_i - x_j)^2}{l^2} \right );~\frac{\partial K}{\partial \sigma} = \dfrac{2}{\sigma}K. \] The derivative of the covariance matrix with respect to \(l\) is given by \[ \frac{\partial K_{ij}}{\partial l} = \sigma^2 \exp \left ( -\frac{1}{2} \frac{(x_i - x_j)^2}{l^2} \right ) \frac{(x_i - x_j)^2}{l^3};~ \frac{\partial K}{\partial l} = \frac{(x_i - x_j)^2}{l^3} K. \] Now we can implement a function that calculates the derivative of the log-likelihood function with respect to \(\sigma\) and \(l\).
+To optimize efficiently, we rely on two matrix calculus identities: \[ \frac{\partial \mathbf{K}^{-1}}{\partial \theta} = -\mathbf{K}^{-1} \frac{\partial \mathbf{K}}{\partial \theta} \mathbf{K}^{-1} \quad \text{and} \quad \frac{\partial \log |\mathbf{K}|}{\partial \theta} = \mathrm{tr} \left ( \mathbf{K}^{-1} \frac{\partial \mathbf{K}}{\partial \theta} \right ) \] Using these, the gradient of the log-likelihood is: \[ \frac{\partial \log p(\mathbf{y} \mid \mathbf{X},\theta)}{\partial \theta} = -\frac{1}{2} \mathrm{tr} \left ( \mathbf{K}^{-1} \frac{\partial \mathbf{K}}{\partial \theta} \right ) + \frac{1}{2} \mathbf{y}^T \mathbf{K}^{-1} \frac{\partial \mathbf{K}}{\partial \theta} \mathbf{K}^{-1} \mathbf{y} \] In the case of squared exponential kernel, the elements of the covariance matrix \(K\) are given by \[ K_{ij} = k(x_i, x_j) = \sigma^2 \exp \left ( -\frac{1}{2} \frac{(x_i - x_j)^2}{l^2} \right ). \] The derivative of the covariance matrix with respect to \(\sigma\) is given by \[ \frac{\partial K_{ij}}{\partial \sigma} = 2\sigma \exp \left ( -\frac{1}{2} \frac{(x_i - x_j)^2}{l^2} \right );~\frac{\partial K}{\partial \sigma} = \dfrac{2}{\sigma}K. \] The derivative of the covariance matrix with respect to \(l\) is given by \[ \frac{\partial K_{ij}}{\partial l} = \sigma^2 \exp \left ( -\frac{1}{2} \frac{(x_i - x_j)^2}{l^2} \right ) \frac{(x_i - x_j)^2}{l^3};~ \frac{\partial K}{\partial l} = \frac{(x_i - x_j)^2}{l^3} K. \]

 # Derivative of the log-likelihood function with respect to sigma